omkarkulkarni2704/omkarkulkarni2704/README.md

 ## 🌟 About Me
 Software Developer passionate about building scalable and efficient applications using Java, Spring Boot, and Microservices.
 Always eager to learn, contribute to open-source, and solve real-world challenges with clean, maintainable code.
-- 💻 **Software Developer** passionate about building scalable and efficient applications.

 - 🚀 **Experienced in:** Java, Spring Boot, REST APIs, Microservices, Hibernate, and MySQL.
 - ⚡ **Tech Stack:** Java, Spring Boot, Hibernate, Microservices, MySQL, Docker, AWS.
 - 🏆 **Open-Source Contributor:** Actively contributing to open-source projects.